atomvm/atomvm_packbeam/README.md

     shell$ packbeam create mylib.avm mylib.avm mylib/priv/sample.txt

 > Note.
 It is conventional in AtomVM for normal files to have the path `<module-name>/priv/<file-name>`.

+#### Creating Libraries

+Libraries can be packed using the `--lib` (alternatively, `-l`) option.
+This will create a packed avm archive without auto selecting a start module, even if one or more of the included modules export `start/0`.

 #### Pruning